-Rockland cruise port is located in Maine (USA), on Penobscot Bay and the Gulf of Maine.
-The region is famous worldwide for its rocky, mountainous shore and hundreds of inlets and harbours.
-About 10 miles (16 km) to the east are located the islands of North Haven and Vinalhaven, easy to reach by ferry from Rockland ME.
-The nearly mile-long granite breakwater protects the Rockland harbour, making it one of the US East Coast's finest recreational and boating harbours.
-The total area of Rockland is 39.03 km2 (15.07 ml2).
-According to 2010 census it has a population of around 7,300 inhabitants.
+Rockland port town in Maine (USA), located on Penobscot Bay and Gulf of Maine.
+The region is worldwide known for its rocky, mountainous coastline and hundreds of inlets and harbours.
+Approx 10 ml (16 km) to the east are the islands North Haven and Vinalhaven, easy to reach by ferry from Rockland ME.
+The nearly mile-long granite breakwater protects Rockland Harbour, making it one of US East Coast's finest recreational and boating marinas.
+The town covers a total area of approx 39 km2 (15 ml2) and has population around 8,000.

 Among the port's signature sights are the Rockland Breakwater lighthouse, the Maine Lighthouse Museum, the Farnsworth Art Museum.
 Abenaki Indians called Rockland "Catawamteak", meaning "great landing place".
 Famous as Lermond's Cove, Rockland was first settled around 1769.
 In 1777, it became the "shore village" district.
 In 1848, it was set off as the city of East Thomaston, in 1850 renamed Rockland, and in 1854 became a city.
 Rockland developed fast because of its two principal businesses: lime production and shipbuilding.
 The opening of Knox and Lincoln Railroad (1871) brought influx of tourists.
 Many hotels and inns were established, the major one being The Bay Point Hotel (estd 1889).